54 Rooms in a House: Design Inspiration for Your Home

 53. Workshop

-This space is used to store tools and equipment for DIY projects, maintenance, and repairs.
-If you use it mainly to store tools for repairs and maintenance, a workshop in your basement with plenty of pegboards to hang tools and a bench for small tasks may suffice.
+People use this space to store tools and equipment for DIY projects, maintenance, and repairs.
+If you mainly need space to store tools for repairs and maintenance, a basement workshop with pegboards for hanging tools and a bench for small tasks may be enough.

 If you're a woodworker with machines and need workbenches, a freestanding outbuilding might be a better option and will help keep sawdust at bay.
 Plenty of light and proper ventilation is key to safety.